-On August 10, 2020 the Company announced that it has agreed to participate in an evaluation of mine tailings near Medellin, Colombia.
+On August 10, 2020, the Company announced that it has agreed to participate in an evaluation of mine tailings near Medellin, Colombia.
 The grades of gold and platinum were very high compared to normal tailings grades.
 Even though MetalTec LLC, the prospective partner company, provided assay results from ALS Laboratories, it was decided that an independent contractor should be engaged to conduct an arm's length study of the tonnage and grade of contained metal.
 The tailings also contain 1% arsenic.
+There has been little development of this project due to Covid-19 and unstable political conditions in Colombia.